soundhorizons/Daisy32/README.txt

 CC0 LICENSE

-This GitHub project provides a solution for establishing OSC (Open Sound Control) communication between two ESP32 microcontrollers.
+This GitHub project provides a solution for establishing OSC (Open Sound Control) communication over Wifi between two ESP32 microcontrollers.
 The primary objective of this project is to facilitate data exchange between ESP32 devices while interfacing with the Daisy Seed synthesizer module patched with PlugData.

 Key Features: